Practical founder guide v1

 • Invoices, website, stationery, and legal wording updated.

-Adviser Review Sheet Items to confirm before public launch or reliance.
+Adviser review sheet Items to confirm before public launch or reliance.

 • Business permit interpretation.